Category: Industry Analysis

 AI Predictions for 2026: What Enterprise Leaders Need to Know

 As 2025 draws to a close, enterprise AI has reached an inflection point.
-Chatbots and copilots proved the technology works.
+Chatbots and copilots proved the technology works — a progression we trace in The Evolution of Enterprise AI.
 Agentic AI is demonstrating the power of autonomous action.
 But the gap between AI experimentation and AI value remains stubbornly wide for most organizations.

 The stakes are higher than ever.
 According to Gartner, 40% of enterprise applications will be integrated with task-specific AI agents by the end of 2026, up from less than 5% in 2025.
 That’s an 8x increase in a single year.
 But the same Gartner research warns that over 40% of agentic AI projects will be canceled by the end of 2027 due to escalating costs, unclear business value, or inadequate risk controls.
 The difference between the winners and the laggards won’t be who has the most AI—it’ll be who extracts the most value from it.